Slow Cooker Mexican Shredded Beef is perfect for all of your Mexican dishes.

 Nachos are always a good idea in my world, so add this shredded beef to some loaded nachos.
 Roll it up and make some beef enchiladas, add it to a Mexican taco salad, quesadillas or tacos!
 The possibilities are endless!

 Shredded Beef can be frozen for a meal later, or can be stored in your fridge for 3-4 days.
-You can easily reheat it in your microwave!
+To reheat from frozen, you can place it a slow cooker and let it reheat.
+For refrigerated leftovers, reheat it in your microwave!

 No matter how you use this Mexican Shredded Beef you will love the results, and will add this recipe to your favorites!